Elder Law and Medicaid Planning

 We believe that everyone, especially if you own property, needs a core estate plan that keeps the court out of your life and protects your family from conflict as much as possible, whether you become incapacitated or die.
 Also, you need the right individuals appointed to make decisions for you if you can’t.
 Failure to get this foundational planning in place may result in costly and divisive court proceedings being necessary to manage your affairs.

-A good place to start, even if you have a will, is with a Family Wealth Planning Session, which is an educational session for you (and, if married, your spouse) that turns into a working meeting if you decide to engage us to create an estate plan.
+A good place to start, even if you have a will, is with a planning session, which is an educational session for you (and, if married, your spouse) that turns into a substantive planning meeting if you decide to engage us to create an estate plan.
 Before the meeting, you complete homework that we provide which helps you inventory your assets and identify important priorities, including your planning for long-term care costs.
-If you complete the homework, the Family Wealth Planning Session, which is normally $750, is free.
-If you see the value in a plan we offer and if we are a good fit to work together, you will engage us at a flat fee rate you choose, and we will start working on a core plan.
+If you complete the homework, there is no fee for the initial planning session.
 If Medicaid planning is a priority, you can engage us to prepare a Medicaid Asset Protection Letter proposing a plan tailored to your situation.

 What If You Have A Crisis?